zackelia/codebreaker-2019/Task 6/README.md

 </iq>
 ```

 Since vCards are a standard, we can find [documentation](https://xmpp.org/extensions/xep-0054.html#sect-idm46144959876880) to change a vCard.
-For conveinence, we will change Hannah's public key to match Natalie's public key.
+For convenience, we will change Hannah's public key to match Natalie's public key.
 To update, we send the following packet:

 ```
 <iq id="v2" type="set">